fission/examples/python/ZapierWebhook/README.md

 EncodedWebhookUrl
 ```

-Create a new `secret.yaml` file and add the encoded strings as data.
+Create a new `secret.yaml` file and add the encoded string as data.
 We would be accessing these secrets from our code.
 Refer to our [documentation on accessing secrets in Fission](https://fission.io/docs/usage/function/access-secret-cfgmap-in-function/) from code.

 ```yaml
 apiVersion: v1